alhuri/pdsnd_github/README.md

 January 11, 2024

 ## Project Title
-Bike Share System Usage Analysis for Major Cities in the United States.
+Bike Share System Usage Analysis for Major Cities in the United States

 ## Description
 This project aims to analyze bike share usage patterns for a provider offering services in three major cities in the United States: Chicago, New York City, and Washington, DC.
 The analysis will provide insights into the usage trends, popular routes, peak usage times, and other relevant metrics.
 The goal is to help the bike share system provider optimize their services and enhance the overall user experience.